amalini10j/Covid19-Data-Analysis/README.md

 ----------

-Repository to build a machine learning model on Covid19 dataset for insights and prediction.

-# Project Description
+## Project Description
-This project aims to use a machine learning classification model to predict COVID-19 morbidity based on a patient's demographics and underlying health conditions.
+This project aims to use a machine learning classification model to predict COVID-19 mortality based on a patient's demographics and underlying health conditions.

-- This dataset is on the individual patent level and includes a patient's  underlying health conditions, basic demographics, COVID-19 result status, ICU and intubation status, and date of death (if applicable).
+- This dataset is on the individual patent level and includes a patient's   basic demographics, binary values for having common underlying health conditions, COVID-19 result status, ICU and intubation status, and date of death (if applicable).
 - We have analyzed this dataset through machine learning to predict several patient outcomes (ICU entry, intubation, and death) based on their demographics and underlying health conditions.
-- Our target variable for morbidity prediction is the `date_died` column,  which provides a date value for patient death or a 9999-99-99 for patient survival, and is used to create a new `survival` column of binary values to use in our classification model.
+- Our target variable for mortality prediction is the `date_died` column,  which provides a date value for patient death or a 9999-99-99 for patient survival, and is used to create a new `survival` column of binary values to use in our classification model.
+- The `ICU` and `Intubed` columns are similarly set as binary values (1-yes or 2-no) based on whether a patient experienced ICU entry or intubation.
+These target variables are used individually within the classification model, along with the same features as the the mortality analysis, to predict a patient's experience.
-- In addition to predicting patient outcome, we also look at feature importance within the Machine Learning model as a way to see which underlying conditions are most likely to contribute to patient morbidity.
+- In addition to predicting patient outcome, we also look at feature importance within the machine learning model as a way to see which underlying conditions are most likely to contribute to patient mortality.

-[Click Here](https://docs.google.com/presentation/d/13k2VGWm_J2tI8rKIRiugHNP4i3qLytitx4pIWJaisyA/edit?usp=sharing) for the Google Slides presentation on this topic.
+**[Click Here](https://docs.google.com/presentation/d/13k2VGWm_J2tI8rKIRiugHNP4i3qLytitx4pIWJaisyA/edit?usp=sharing) for the Google Slides presentation on this topic.**
+**See Google Slides for storyboard outline of Tableau Dashboard*

-# Project Team Members
+## Project Team Members
 The following are the members contributing to this project:

 	- Alena Swann